Uncertainty Quantification and Data Efficiency in AI: An Information-Theoretic Perspective: Generalized Bayesian Learning

 \subsection{Bayesian Learning}

-In standard Bayesian inference of a parameter $\theta$, one starts by choosing a prior $p(\theta)$ and likelihood function $p(z|\theta)$, where $z$ represents a data point.
-In supervised learning settings, the likelihood $p(z|\theta)$ takes the form of the conditional distribution $p(y|x,\theta)$ with input variables $x$ and output variable $y$.
-Given a training set $\mathcal{D} = \{z_1, \ldots, z_n\}$, the posterior distribution is given by
+Bayesian inference of parameters $\theta$ begins by specifying a prior distribution $p(\theta)$ and a likelihood function $p(z|\theta)$, where $z$ denotes a data point. { The prior $p(\theta)$ should ideally encode available knowledge about the structure and typical values of parameters $\theta$ for which the likelihood $p(z|\theta)$ closely approximates the true data-generating distribution.} In supervised learning, the likelihood $p(z|\theta)$ takes the form of a conditional distribution $p(y|x,\theta)$, where $x$ is the input and $y$ is the output variable. { More broadly, the likelihood $p(z|\theta)$ defines a model class that encodes the learner's inductive bias \cite{shalev2014understanding}.
+As we discuss further in Section~\ref{sec:genBayeslearn}, it can also be derived from the loss function of a machine learning algorithm.}